Kiamo2/YATI/Reference.md

 Switch on the 'old'(prior to version 1.4.0) mapping where Tiled wangsets ('terrain sets') were mapped to Godot terrains to keep the terrain set names.

+### Tiled Project File

+Default: `None`

+Tiled's Custom Types Editor stores its Custom Types in the Tiled Project File (.tiled-project).
+To import Custom Types to Godot (together with the .tmx) specify the project file.

 ### Post Processor

 Default: `None`